 As the rectifier 8 effectively stops the MOSFET resetting when the ON pulse is removed, a separate reset circuit is provided to turn off the MOSFET.
 The reset circuit generally comprises a second pulse transformer 6.
-A primary winding 6a of this second pulse transformer is driven with a pulse, hereinafter referred to as an 'OFF' pulse from the control circuit 18, which in the case of the exemplary circuit is by means of a second switch 11 connecting the primary winding of the second transformer between a supply voltage 7 of

-- 25 the control circuit (frequently referred to as a bias rail) and a control circuit ground 9 in response to a control signal from the control circuit 18.
+A primary winding 6a of this second pulse transformer is driven with a pulse, hereinafter referred to as an 'OFF' pulse from the control circuit 18, which in the case of the exemplary circuit is by means of a second switch 11 connecting the primary winding of the second transformer between a supply voltage 7 of the control circuit (frequently referred to as a bias rail) and a control circuit ground 9 in response to a control signal from the control circuit 18.
 A rectifier (reset diode) 15 may be provided across the windings of the transformer to provide a path when the OFF pulse finishes and the second switch 11 turns off.
+Usage of reset diodes 13, 15 limits voltage stress on switches 5 and 11, and usage of these diodes with the corresponding low reset voltage is feasible as the duty cycles are very low.
+The low values of reset voltage are also conducive to implementation of the semiconductor drive elements in integrated-circuit form.

-Usage of reset diodes 13, 15 limits voltage stress on switches 5 and 11. - 30 The 'OFF' pulse has a similar duration to the 'ON' pulse.
-The secondary winding of the second pulse transformer provides a pulse to the gate of a second semiconductor switch10, which may be a small MOSFET.
+The 'OFF' pulse has a comparable duration to the 'ON' pulse.
+The secondary winding of the second pulse transformer provides a pulse to the gate of a second semiconductor switch 10, which may be a small MOSFET.
 This second switch is connected across the gate and source of the first MOSFET 2.
-The 'OFF' pulse thus turns on the second switch10which provides a path for the gate capacitance of the first MOSFET to discharge thus turning off the first - 35 MOSFET 2.
+The 'OFF' pulse thus turns on the second switch 10 which provides a path for the gate capacitance of the first MOSFET to discharge thus turning off the first MOSFET 2.
 A resistor 14 may be provided in series with the second switch 10 to limit the speed of turn-off for EMI or other purposes.
 A disadvantage of this configuration is that there is a high impedance condition in either state between switching instants, which can render the device susceptible to conditions of spurious turn-on when the device has been commanded to be "off".
-This can be addressed in part by fitting a further resistor 16 across - 40 the gate and source of the MOSFET 2.
+This can be addressed in part by fitting a further resistor 16 across the gate and source of the MOSFET 2.
 However, whilst a low value of resistance is desirable for noise immunity using a low value of resistance for resistor 16 causes material losses when the gate of the MOSFET 2 is driven high.

-One problem with the arrangement is that significant energy is required to cause the semiconductor switch to turn ON, with most of this energy wasted in the resistor 12.

-- 5 Eliminating the resistor does not solve the problem as the energy wastage is simply transferred to the rectifier 8 and problems of excessive current and EMI are introduced.
-Whilst these losses may be acceptable in low frequency switching circuits, the losses increase directly with frequency and as a result, the use of pulse transformer circuits in this manner is less desirable at higher frequencies because of poor efficiency and the - 10 requirement to dissipate heat generated in the drive and reset circuits.
+One problem with the arrangement is that significant energy is required to cause the semiconductor switch to turn 5 ON, with most of this energy wasted in the resistor 12.
+Eliminating the resistor does not solve the problem as the energy wastage is simply transferred to the rectifier 8 and problems of excessive current and EMI are introduced.
+Whilst these losses may be acceptable in low frequency 10 switching circuits, the losses increase directly with frequency and as a result, the use of pulse transformer circuits in this manner is less desirable at higher frequencies because of poor efficiency and the requirement to dissipate heat generated in the drive and reset circuits.
+15